litarusso/House-Pricing/README.md

 - Calling a Model
 	* Flask

+## Analysis on the Machine Learning Model and Visualization

 ## Description of Data Exploration
 The original dataset, as mentioned in the ‘Data Description’ consisted of 81 columns and 1460 rows.
 By the end of the data wrangling only 18 columns and 1150 rows remained.
 This section aims to provide the reasoning that led to various categories of data being removed, or transformed.